yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 \min_{V\in [0, 1]^{|V|}} \left\|f(Wx) - f\left(\widetilde{W}(V)\bar{x}\right)\right\|_F^2.
 $$

 The method of determined whether to round up or round down by optimizing the above objective is called Adaptive Rounding or AdaRound proposed by [[Nagel et al. 2020]](#Nagel_et_al_2020). $$\bar{x}$$ is the activation with all previous layers quantized.
 Note that optimization of the above objective only requires a small amount of representative input data.
-Please refer to it for details regarding how this integer optimization problem can be solved with relaxation and annealed regularization term that encourage $$V$$ to converge to 0/1.
+Please refer to [[Nagel et al. 2020]](#Nagel_et_al_2020) for details regarding how this integer optimization problem can be solved with relaxation and annealed regularization term that encourage $$V$$ to converge to 0/1.

 Alternatively, one can use straight-through estimator (STE) to directly optimize for the quantized weight, which allows more flexible quantization beyond just rounding up or down.
 In the table below, we can see that AdaRound outperforms this STE approach, likely due to biased gradient of STE.